Probable-Futures/data-engineering/README.md

 - Seed the dev and prod databases with the new map data
 - Go to [this folder](https://github.com/Probable-Futures/docs/tree/main/mapStyles) in the docs github repo, and upload the map style of the new map (in json format) to the corresponding folder.
 - Upload the netcdf file to the S3 bucket for both the dev and prod buckets.
-These maps are access by PF Pro users who are interested in downloading the data in all three formats: "csv", "geojson" and "netcdf".
+These maps are accessed by PF Pro users who are interested in downloading the data in all three formats: "csv", "geojson" and "netcdf".
 The location where this data should be placed within the dev environment can be found [here](https://s3.console.aws.amazon.com/s3/buckets/development-partner-upload-b557bb7?region=us-west-2&bucketType=general&prefix=climate-data/&showversions=false)
 - Update the `pf_public.pf_maps.csv` and the `pf_public.pf_datasets.csv` files for each environment in the S3 bucket `global-pf-data-engineering`, eg. `global-pf-data-engineering/development/postgres/copies`.

 ## Resources